 The standard of First buses from Dunbar to Edinburgh is diabolical; they are old and very unreliable, there have been 7 breakdowns in the past fortnight.
-There is a big problem with accessibility on the coach style buses and the accessible buses are old and break down.
+There is a big

 East Linton Service

 East Linton CC estimates that around 350 people use buses in East Linton.
 The First and Perrymans service are too close to each other time wise.